munificent/craftinginterpreters/book/closures.md

 Starting with the first upvalue pointed to by the VM, each open upvalue points to the next open upvalue that references a local variable farther down the stack.
-For example, this script:
+This script, for example,

 ```lox
 {